Skip to content

 Phrase Search is when the graph is queried using the phrase argument.
 This argument uses a pre-calculated search index to find entities.

-The index can be configured to contain related graphs, so that when you search for orders, but get a hit on an order’s delivery, the system will still return the order.
+The index can be configured to include edges, so that when you search for orders, but get a hit on an order’s delivery, the system will still return the order.

 Configuring and Managing Search Indexes